 - Students with an undergraduate degree in Accounting who graduated in the last five years with at least a 3.0 in their accounting courses will not need to take PMBA 8220 Strategic Accounting for Managers.
 In its place, students must take an elective from the MBA program.

-Beginning in the Summer 2013, MBA courses will be offered in a variety of locations, including the Bank of America Hopewell Campus, Rider's Lawrenceville Campus and online.
+MBA courses for Bank of America students will be offered in a variety of locations, including the Bank of America Hopewell Campus, Rider's Lawrenceville Campus and online.
 This scheduling is structured to enable students to take the majority of courses at Hopewell, complemented by selected online courses.
-MBA courses offered on Rider University’s Lawrenceville Campus also are open to BofA employees.
+MBA courses offered on Rider University’s Lawrenceville Campus are also open to BofA employees.

 The MBA program will be offered on the BofA Hopewell Campus on Tuesday and Wednesday evenings from 5:30–8:30 p.m.
-Each academic semester (fall and spring), summer session (summer I and summer II) and winter break term (J-Term) will have course work available for students, one night a week.
+Each academic semester (fall and spring), summer session (summer I and summer II) and winter break term (J-Term) will have course work available.
 Online courses are offered to facilitate the timely completion of the degree.

 Bank of America • Hopewell Campus